gusSCIMOV/Glioma_RadSurv/README.md

 ```

 ## **Data Preparation**

+Find out some sample data (TCGA-GBM) over : https://uwmadison.box.com/s/t2258zrb4izrwp6te5jjqedl7rzjmgs5 .
+Make sure to get the whole source downloaded.
+To run nifti_selection you must make sure that nifti_raw_modalities_niiQuery.csv is inside of the data/{mri_site}/logs folder.

-Input (nifti_raw) and output (preprocessed) Data is expected to have this Hierarchy (below) per MRI collection.
+Input (nifti_raw) and output (preprocessed) Data and Logs/Metadata are expected to have this Hierarchy (below) per MRI collection.
 It is
 ```txt

 |TCGA-GBM (site1)